-get_format_instructions()— returns a string of instructions telling the model exactly how to format its responseparse()— takes the model's raw string response and returns a structured Python object
+get_format_instructions(): returns a string of instructions telling the model exactly how to format its responseparse(): takes the model's raw string response and returns a structured Python object

 Prerequisites: LangChain installed with langchain-ollama and python-dotenv.
 Ollama running with qwen3.
-Familiar with LangChain chains — see the Chains guide.
+Familiar with LangChain chains (see the Chains guide).

-Available Output Parsers
+What Output Parsers Are Available?

 | Parser | Output Type | Notes |